il Mercato Centrale Florence

 A sample of items you can find in the market is bread, confectionery desserts, fresh fish, fried food, fruit and vegetables, meats and salami, buffalo mozzarella, cheeses, chocolate, fresh and dry pasta, wines and liquors.
 I’ve never seen such colorful pasta before.
 I keep meaning to purchase a package, I’m sure it doesn’t change the taste but would make a pretty dish, that’s for sure!
 I would imagine a pasta salad would be ideal for this colorful pasta.

 Mercato Centrale Firenze gives back to the city an ideal marketplace of taste, redeveloping a vital venue in central Florence.
-It’s a rebirth that returns artisans and their produce to the heart of the food scene.
+It’s a rebirth that returns artisans and their products to the heart of the food scene.

 TheraBox – Self Care Subscription Box – $34.99